Here, I will talk about navigating cybersecurity challenges in remote work environment.

 Share guidelines on how employees can securely access internal systems and protect data in the field.
 Promote cyber secure habits on and off the job.
 This empowers your workforce to make smart security decisions.

-It’s also important to have protocols for employees to report cyber risks, like suspicious emails or unauthorized access attempts, to your IT team.
+It’s also essential to have protocols in place for employees to report cyber risks, such as suspicious emails or unauthorized access attempts, to your IT team.
 This allows you to respond to potential third party threats swiftly.Â

 Third Party Connections Expand the Threat Landscape

 While remote work provides many advantages, it also greatly expands your cyber risk surface through third party devices, apps, networks, and more connecting to corporate data.
-Organizations can no longer just focus security efforts on their internal systems.
+Organizations can no longer focus solely on their internal security efforts.
 Robust third-party risk management is imperative.

 This means approaching security from the perspective that threats can emerge from any external component integrated into your IT systems.
 By implementing continuous third party risk assessments, enforcing least privilege access, monitoring for anomalies, and training employees on cybersecurity, organizations can manage these risks.